• Skip to primary navigation

 You've seen peppers -- green, orange, yellow, and red -- in the grocery store or in a salad bar.
 Red peppers pack the most nutrition because they've been on the vine the longest.

-Green peppers are harvested earlier before they can turn yellow, orange, and red.
+Green peppers are harvested before turning yellow, orange, and red.
 Compared to green bell peppers, the red ones have almost 11 times more beta-carotene and 1.5 times more vitamin C.

 Reduce the risk of cataracts and macular degeneration